-Over 18-21 months, this complete professional development training plan transforms an IT Support Technician into an expert Network Engineer.
+For up to 22 months, this complete professional development training plan transforms an IT Support Technician into an expert Network Engineer.
 And, as an added bonus, our programme offers the chance to go for a CompTIA Network+ or Security+ certification as part of the programme.

 Besides the obvious advantages of training your team to support users with new systems and technologies, professional development is part and parcel of a great workplace culture.

 Think about the best people on your team: do they coast along, responding to the same helpdesk queries in the same way – or do they ask questions, research solutions, and unpick wider issues from seemingly simple troubleshooting tasks?
 The best people never stop learning, and the best IT managers recognise this and provide opportunities for their team to grow and develop their skills.

 Not only does planned professional development create high employee satisfaction and a dynamic working environment, but it can also increase staff retention and help you keep those essential skills within your organisation.